ua-data7/introllms/docs/index.md

     **Segment-Anything (Meta)** - is a recently released image and video segmentation technology that allows you to 'clip' a feature from an image with a single click.

     **Stable Diffusion** - computer vision models for creating images from text

+    **Token** - a fundamental unit of text that GPT models use to process and generate language.
+A token can represent an individual character, a word, or a subword depending on the specific tokenization approach.

     **Tuning** - the process of refining models to become more accurate